-Making soap is a lot of fun, especially the part where you can experiment with different ingredients.
+Making cold process soap is a lot of fun, especially the part where you can experiment with different ingredients.
 But have you experimented with using coconut milk instead of water before?
-This lime and coconut milk soap recipe is exactly that, walking you through the different steps needed to use milk instead of water.
+This coconut milk soap recipe is exactly that, walking you through the different steps needed to use milk instead of water.

 Milk Can Make An Amazing Coconut Oil Soap!